 This handbook is designed to serve you throughout the program.
 The information contained in the handbook will help you understand the policies and procedures in place to help you navigate through the program.
 It is your responsibility to become knowledgeable of the contents contained in this handbook.
 You will be required to sign and return a statement (Handbook Acknowledgement) verifying that you understand the contents and agree to abide by the guidelines set forth within.
 This will be kept on file for your duration in the program.
-The handbook is not meant to replace the College Student Handbook or any other official college policy and procedure.
-It is considered a supplement to the rules set forth by the college.
+The handbook does not replace Board Policy, the College Catalog, the Student Handbook, or any other official college policy and procedure.
+It is considered an explanatory supplemental, to the rules set forth by the College.